spizik/DifferencesInGrowthOfUnderstoryAndCanopyTrees/README.md

 Scripts used to calculate the datasets underlying the study
 **“Growth patterns and climate sensitivity differ for understory and canopy trees.”**

-The processed dendrometer data and meteorological records ready for analysis are available on **Zenodo** (DOI to be added).
+The processed dendrometer data and meteorological records ready for analysis are available on **Zenodo** (DOI: 10.5281/zenodo.18273434).

 ---